VEuPathDB/StaticContent/content/ClinEpiDB/workshops.md

   </div>

   <div class="workshop">
     <p>Join <b>ClinEpiDB.org</b> for a <b>FREE</b> Virtual Workshop to learn how to use our open-access online clinical epidemiology database and tools for the exploration of complex public health studies.
-Attendees do not need to be registered for ASTMH in order to attend this online workshop.
+Attendees <b>do not need to be registered for ASTMH</b> in order to attend this online workshop.
 There are no software requirements for the workshop, but attendees must have a functioning Internet browser (Chrome, Safari, etc.).
     </p>
     <p>
       <b>Date:</b> Friday November 13th, 2020 <br>
       <b>Time:</b> 10AM - 2PM US EST <br>
       <b>Registration:</b> Spots are limited!
-To reserve a seat, <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSd-CfvdSKrlevSTW5Ex6n5XftbL4nebMrAuFYvuVlfk008ZDQ/viewform" target="_blank">please click to register.</a>
+To reserve a seat, <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSd-CfvdSKrlevSTW5Ex6n5XftbL4nebMrAuFYvuVlfk008ZDQ/viewform" target="_blank">please register.</a>
     </p>
     <p>
       <b>Topics:</b> This 4-hour workshop will combine mini lectures with hands-on learning using breakout sessions in Zoom.
 This is a fantastic opportunity for junior researchers, students, and data managers to benefit from training on mining epidemiological datasets.